zendesk/belvedere/README.md

 ```
 BelvedereResult file = belvedere.getFileRepresentation(“file_name.tmp”);
 ```
-Again, you’ll get a file object and an Uri.
-For example, you can use the file to open a FileOutputStream.
+Again, you’ll get a file object and a `Uri`.
+For example, you can use the file to open a `FileOutputStream`.

-Open or share an internal file
+#### Open or share an internal file
 Files that are available through Belvedere could be opened or shared with other apps.
-To do that, use the Uri you get from a `BelvedereResult`.
+To do that, use the `Uri` you get from a `BelvedereResult`.

 Use the first code snippet to open a file and the second one to share a file: